‘Married To Medicine’ Stars Says There’ll Be A Season 5

 — Dr. Jackie Walters (@DrJackieWalters) February 11, 2017

-When another viewer asked Dr. Jackie if that’s a confirmation that there will be a season 5, however, Dr. Jackie stayed coy.
+When another viewer asked Dr. Jackie if that’s a confirmation that there will be a Season 5, however, Dr. Jackie stayed coy.
 She told the viewer that he’ll just have to keep following her on Twitter to get the answer.

 You'll just have to keep following me to get that answer! ???? https://t.co/LhFBPt8Qa0